 14. McKinney House (1856)

-798 Hwy. #15 on your right just south of Lombardy This beautifully restored stone home sits on land originally granted by the Crown in 1803 to the family of American General Benedict Arnold.
+798 Highway 15 On your right just south of Lombardy, this beautifully restored stone home sits on land originally granted by the Crown in 1803 to the family of American General Benedict Arnold.
 William McKinney bought the land from Joseph Falkner in 1852 for 250 pounds and first lived in a small log house on the north side of the present house.
 In 1856, stone mason William Tweedy of Bass Lake was paid $1.00 a day to build this elegant home.
 Mr. McKinney was a prosperous farmer and blacksmith and his establishment was well used by stage coaches traveling between Bytown/Ottawa and Kingston.
 Wheels could be repaired, horses watered and passengers refreshed in gracious surroundings renowned for beautiful flower beds, water fountains and colourful peacocks.

 Continue south-westward on Hwy. #15.